mauriciomm31/dev_quotes/quotes/martin_fowler.md

 [2012, Patterns of Enterprise Application Architecture]

-Comprehensiveness is the enemy of comprehensibility [2004, UML Distilled: A Brief Guide to the Standard Object Modeling]
+Comprehensiveness is the enemy of comprehensibility.
+[2004, UML Distilled: A Brief Guide to the Standard Object Modeling]